szefoski/cpm-recursive-test/README2.md

 - `PATCHES` and `CUSTOM_CACHE_KEY`: patched sources must be cached separately.
 Use `CUSTOM_CACHE_KEY` (for example `"3.11.3-patched"`) to make patched caches explicit and shareable.
 - Lock files (`package-lock.cmake`) include cache metadata (such as `CUSTOM_CACHE_KEY`) so an application can reliably reproduce the same cached resolution across machines.

-Offline builds & CI tips:

-- Populate the cache once (developer machine or a CI warm-up job), then restore the cache for subsequent CI jobs to avoid redownloading.
-- In CI, restore the cached folder before running `cmake` and save it back after the job completes.

 Invalidation & updates:

 - To force CPM to re-download or apply new patches, remove the specific package cache directory, e.g. `rm -rf .cpm-cache/nlohmann_json/3.11.3-patched`, or clear the whole cache.
 - Alternatively, change `CUSTOM_CACHE_KEY` when applying patches to keep old and new caches side-by-side.

-Best practices:

-- Use a per-repo local cache for development (`${sourceDir}/.cpm-cache`) and a shared global cache for CI if appropriate.
-- Add `.cpm-cache/` to `.gitignore` and use your CI's caching mechanism to store/restore the directory between jobs.
-- Prefer `CUSTOM_CACHE_KEY` for released versions and append `-patched` for patched variants so caches are explicit and predictable.
-- When changing patches or package options, either bump `CUSTOM_CACHE_KEY` or delete the affected cache entry and regenerate the lock file.

 Example commands: